 Please consider asking one member of your family or a friend to co-ordinate enquiries.
 This reduces the number of calls for our hospital staff.

-It is best to call after 12 noon, if possible.
+It is best to call after midday, if possible.
 Messages for patients can be left with hospital staff on the ward.

 Can people write to me on the hospital ward?